What Is ADAS and What Features Does It Include?

 Here's the uncomfortable truth that many car buyers don't realize until after their first claim: ADAS-equipped vehicles cost significantly more to repair after even minor accidents.
 This is the ADAS paradox — a vehicle that prevents more crashes can still drive your insurance costs up because every fender-bender now involves sophisticated sensor hardware.

 Consider this: a minor bumper scrape on a modern vehicle might require replacing a radar sensor, recalibrating a camera system, and performing a full diagnostic scan.
-A simple repair that once cost $400 can now cost $2,000 or more.
-Studies show that ADAS-related repair severity has increased by up to 37.6% compared to non-ADAS vehicles.
-Repair costs in the broader market have risen dramatically as a result — in some markets, claims costs climbed 60% over five years despite a 25% reduction in accident frequency from AEB alone.
+A repair that once cost $400 can now cost $2,000 or more.
+Studies show that ADAS-related repair severity has increased by up to 37% compared to non-ADAS vehicles, with ADAS components accounting for an average of 36% of total repair cost across common collision scenarios — and up to 40.9% for rear-end collisions.

-This cost-frequency tradeoff is central to how auto repair costs are driving insurance rates higher.
+This cost-severity tradeoff is central to why vehicle repair costs are driving insurance rates higher.
 Insurers aren't simply rewarding you for having safer technology — they're also accounting for what it will cost them when that technology gets damaged.

 ADAS Calibration: The Hidden Insurance Cost